 The Marriage Masterpiece

 Anything beautiful and meaningful takes a mixture of effort and creativity.
-In hoping to produce a really great marriage it seems like most people think it just needs to happen by accident.
+In hoping to produce a really great marriage it seems like most people think it will just kind of happen by accident.
 If things go wrong and hope is turned to confusion and even despair most people don't really seem to be capable of seeing what the problem is.
 Because of this inability so many marriages that begin with great potential end up on the rubbish heap of broken promises.

 Marriage as a garden.

 As any marriage counselor learns over the years is that marriage as a relationship needs input and effort to make it what it can be.
-Several metaphors are helpful in illustrating this point.
+Several metaphors are useful in illustrating this point.
+In their helpful book David and Vera Mace use the illustration of a garden.
 Many want a beautiful garden and if the necessary effort and hard work is put in then it can become what is hoped for.
 But neglect the garden and it becomes overgrown and simply a mess.

 Marriage as a beautiful creation.
 One of my favorite illustrations of what a marriage can be is that of a beautiful painting.

 The color of laughter is mixed with the color of tears.
-In fact the storm clouds of life’s many challenges give the masterpiece character, but in the background the light keeps shining through.
-Over the years the masterpiece continues to develop as they paint together, sometimes standing back and taking a good look before they once again lean closer to add another segment.Sometimes they may even feel as if they are painting alone, but at other times holding the brush together The beauty of the masterpiece lies in the memories that are captured, in the painting that is no longer delicate and rather empty, but now is filled to the edges and complex.
-What we paint is up to us, it is totally unique and the opportunities are endless.
-At the end the result belongs to us, as does the responsibility.So paint the masterpiece!
+In fact the storm clouds of life’s many challenges give the masterpiece character, but in the background the beauty of love keeps shining through.
+Over the years the masterpiece continues to develop as they paint together, sometimes standing back and taking a good look before they once again lean closer to add another segment.Sometimes they may even feel as if they are painting alone, but at other times holding the brush together.